 Marijuana is the most commonly used illegal drug in the United States, and its use will increase as its recreational use has become legal in some states.

-While there are over 480 natural components found within the cannabis plant, the two compounds responsible for almost all its effects include tetrahydrocannabinol (THC), the main hallucinogenic agent cannabidiol (CBD), which does not have psychoactive effects.
+While over 480 natural components are found within the cannabis plant, the two compounds responsible for almost all its effects include tetrahydrocannabinol (THC), the main hallucinogenic agent cannabidiol (CBD), which does not have psychoactive effects.

-Only a small portion of the consumed THC reaches the brain, where its effects are maximal in 15 – 30 minutes.
+Only a tiny portion of the consumed THC reaches the brain, where its effects are maximal in 15 – 30 minutes.

 After 2 – 4 hours, the THC level in the brain falls below that necessary for psychoactivity.
 In modest doses, the temporary effects are similar to alcohol, as is the underwriting risk.